Hi there! Glad you’re here.

-I’ve been drawing and cartooning ever since I could hold a crayon.
-This blog explains a lot of my process and build up to drawing the comic panel along with pop culture and the arts.
+I have been drawing and cartooning ever since I could hold a crayon.
+My blog is tied in with my daily comic panel which explains a lot of his process and build up to TOMVERSATION’S daily production.

-One of my biggest cartooning influences is Charles Schulz, I loves his simple style and way of story telling.
+One of my biggest cartooning influences is Charles Schulz, I love his simple style and way of story telling.
 Also most of Hanna Barbera, especially The Flintstones.
-One of the first characters I could draw was Fred Flintstone.”
+One of the first characters I could draw was Fred Flintstones.
+And I guess I always loved single panel cartoons like Our Boarding House, Dennis the Menace, Hazel, etc.

 But not too long ago cartoonist Ralph Dunagin passed away, he did a comic strip called “Dunagin’s People,” and I noticed that a lot of his work reminds me of mine, so it seems that he was a big influence on my drawing style.
 As I looked at his work after so many years, I could see where I got a lot of my style – how I draw sleeves and clothing and even faces.
 I remember as a kid studying his art.
 I wouldn’t just read his comic, I would study it.
 It all came back to me after reading his obit and seeing his old work at the time of his death.